Application

 Market Summary

 RSV is a highly contagious and ubiquitous virus that causes respiratory tract infections in individuals of all ages, particularly young children and the elderly.
-In the US, 75,000-125,000 RSV-related hospitalizations are reported annually among infants of <1 year.
-Worldwide the virus is also responsible for 160,000 deaths per year.
 Currently, no effective vaccine against RSV exists and treatment is limited to a non-vaccine prophylactic medication and supportive care.

 Technical Summary